seviet/landingpage/azure/refarch-main.md

 #Pivotal Customer0 Azure Reference Architecture

-Summary:  What we are & aren't providing with this ref arch.
-No warranty implied or expressed!
+Summary: Customer0 Reference Architectures are utilized by Pivotal's Customer0 group to simulate a base deployment of our products that is common to as many customer use cases as possible.
+These architectures are then automated via concourse pipelines and 'validated' thru various Customer0 validation scenarios to simulate common customer use cases.

+This PCF on GCP reference architecture is published as is with no warranty or support expressed or implied.

-Validation Key Info (Date last Updated)
+Validation Key Info (STATUS=Draft WIP)

 | PCF Products Validated        | Version                   |
 | ----------------------------- |:-------------------------:|